 Indoor air quality (IAQ) testing

-Indoor air quality can greatly exacerbate allergy and asthma symptoms as well as contribute to lung disease such as respiratory tract infections and even lung cancer.
-MTSO will pinpoint indoor air quality issues and deliver actionable data to help guide the next steps toward a healthier environment.
+Poor indoor air quality can worsen allergy and asthma symptoms and contribute to serious conditions including respiratory tract infections and lung cancer.
+MTSO provides professional indoor air quality testing for Portland-area homes and businesses, delivering clear, actionable data so you can take the right next steps toward a healthier environment.

 The EPA has identified indoor air pollution as one of the top five urgent environmental risks to public health.
 Indoor air pollution contributes to lung disease, including respiratory tract infections, asthma, and lung cancer, and can greatly exacerbate allergy symptoms.
 If you or a family member suffers from allergies or asthma, or if you have infants or elderly persons living at home, indoor air pollution and its health implications are of even greater concern to you.